lbl-srg/obc/specification/source/cdl.rst

-   People who implement control sequences that require that values of parameters are identical among multiple instances of blocks should use blocks that take these values as an input, rather than rely on the ``final`` keyword.
+   People who implement control sequences that require that values of parameters are identical among multiple instances of blocks must use blocks that take these values as an input, rather than rely on the ``final`` keyword.
    This could be done as explained in these two examples: